manamiueda1/back-end-demo/PSQL-Notes.md

 # PostgreSQL and SQL Notes

 What is PostgreSQL?
-Object-relational database management system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
+PostgreSQL is a relational database management system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 What is SQL?
 SQL stands for Structured Query Language
 A query language is a kind of programming language that's designed to facilitate retrieving specific information from databases

+What is a database?
+Organized collection of data, generally stored and accessed electronically from a computer system

+What is a Relational Database?
+A type of database that stores and provides access to data points that are related to one another.
+The columns of the table hold attributes of the data, and each record usually has a value for each attribute, making it easy to establish the relationships among data points.
+A software system used to maintain relational databases is called a relational database management system.

+ER Diagram -> visual of the relationships between the tables in a database

 # PostgreSQL Resources